 Q: Your product label says Primal Fuel contains soy.
 What gives?

 A: The whey protein and natural flavors have soy lecithin, which is a phospholipid containing none of the soy protein from which it was derived, as an emulsifier.
 Labeling laws require this disclosure on the ingredient panel.

 A: Our filtration produces all-natural protein powder without any added chemicals.
 There are differences between whey protein isolate and whey protein concentrate.
 Whey protein isolate has a higher protein content and is lower in carbohydrates, lactose, and fat.
 But it is typically more expensive due to the additional manufacturing process it undergoes.
 Micro Filtration techniques use low temperatures to allow production of very high protein contents (>90%), the retention of important sub-fractions, extremely low fat and lactose contents, and virtually no undenatured proteins.

 Q: Is Primal Fuel screened for heavy metals?

 A: The testing of our fuel product ensures it is within the specification of all major heavy metals including arsenic, lead, mercury, and cadmium.

 Q: How often should I consume Primal Fuel?

 A: Many people use Primal Fuel as a breakfast shake to start the day or to replace a meal with a low-calorie, high-protein, moderate-fat option.
 Others use it as a quick primal-friendly snack when better snack choices are unavailable or unappealing.
 Some find it's a great way to add more protein and healthy fat to an existing small meal.
 So the frequency in which you use it will depend on how you use it.

 Q: What is the shelf life?

 A: The Shelf life would be no less than 9 months from being opened.
 Each canister has an expiration date labeled on the package.
-Please store n a cool, dry place tightly sealed.
+Please store in a cool, dry place, tightly sealed.